nanoc/nanoc.app/content/docs/tutorial.md

     <p>This is the about page for my new nanoc site.</p>

-<div class="admonition note">nanoc also provides a <code>nanoc create-item</code> command that can be used to create new items.
+NOTE: nanoc also provides a <code>nanoc create-item</code> command that can be used to create new items.
 However, it doesn’t do anything more than creating a new file for you.
-In nanoc 4.0, the <code>create-item</code> and <code>create-layout</code> commands will be removed.</div>
+In nanoc 4.0, the <code>create-item</code> and <code>create-layout</code> commands will be removed.

 Recompile the site by issuing <kbd>nanoc</kbd>.
 Notice that nanoc creates a file `output/about/index.html`.
 Open <span class="uri">http://localhost:3000/about/</span> in your browser, and admire your brand new about page.
 Shiny!

-<div class="admonition note">If you do not like having a metadata section at the top of every page (perhaps because it breaks syntax highlighting), you can put the metadata in a YAML file with the same name as the page itself.
-For example, the <span class="filename">content/about.html</span> page could have its metadata stored in <span class="filename">content/about.yaml</span> instead.</div>
+NOTE: If you do not like having a metadata section at the top of every page (perhaps because it breaks syntax highlighting), you can put the metadata in a YAML file with the same name as the page itself.
+For example, the <span class="filename">content/about.html</span> page could have its metadata stored in <span class="filename">content/about.yaml</span> instead.

 Customize the layout
 --------------------